ImageMagick/Usage-Markdown/morphology/index.md

 As all the distances units in this kernel are always multiples of '100' then this final distance value should always be a multiple of '100', and will never have any fractional component.

-Basically this kernel will produce a integer distance, and you can a simple '1 unit' *scale* with this kernel without loss of any distance information.
+Basically this kernel will produce an integer distance, and you can a simple '1 unit' *scale* with this kernel without loss of any distance information.
 This is recommended if you are using a [Q8 version of ImageMagick](../basics/#quality), or are applying this to very very large images.

 Here is an magnification of the gradient between the shapes 'legs' which highlights the features of the distance gradient generated.